dastian95/E-Vote-main/README.md

 # Online Voting System
 This is an online voting system that allows users to vote for candidates in an election.
 It is a web-based application that can be accessed from anywhere with an internet connection.
-The system is designed to be user-friendly and easy to navigate, allowing voters to cast their ballots quickly and easily.
+The system is designed to be user-friendly and easy to navigate, allowing voters to cast their ballots quickly and easily

 # Requirements
 - Web server (Apache, Nginx, Xampp, dll.)